-- Push in the control knob and rotate to the highest setting.

-- Press the electronic igniter on the oven facia

-to light the burner.
-If the burner has not lit

-within 15 seconds the control knob should

-be released and the burner left for at least

-1 minute before a further attempt to light

-the burner is made.
+- Push in the control knob and rotate to the highest setting. - Press the electronic igniter on the oven facia to light the burner after the burner has lit continue to press the knob for approximately 10 - 15 seconds.
+If the burner has not lit within 15 seconds the control knob should be released and the burner left for at least 1 minute before a further attempt to light the burner is made.